-Q. What can I expect from my Preferred Listing Partner?
+Q. What can I expect from my Listing Partner?

 Q. When does marketing begin for my home?

 A. Your realtor will work with you to create a customized marketing plan for the selling of your home or home site.
-Beyond the standard For Sale Sign (if your community allows it) and MLS and Baja Buyers Brokerage website listing, your realtor will creatively market your home through events, open houses, brochures, print and electronic advertising and more.
+Beyond the standard For Sale Sign (if your community allows it) and MLS and Baja Buyers Brokerage website listing, your realtor will creatively market your home through the Keller Williams platforms, Internet, events, open houses, brochures, print media, electronic advertising and more.

 Q. Is it my realtor’s role to offer guidance regarding the state of my home?

 A. Absolutely.
-Trust that your realtor understands the local real estate landscape, most notably local comps.
-Your realtor will make suggestions regarding listing pricing, staging and or improvements that may need to be made to the property, landscaping or pool in order to best present the home to the market.
+Trust that your realtor understands the local real estate landscape, most notably local comps and the latest marketing techniques.
+Your realtor will make suggestions regarding pricing the listing for rapid sale, staging and or improvements that may need to be made to the property features or landscaping in order to best present the home to the market.
 Remember – the homes that sell first are priced right and are in great condition!

 Q. How do I stage my home?